Bahcelievler Istanbul, Turkey Travel Guide

 Turkish cuisine, deeply rooted in the Ottoman Empire's legacy, blends effects from Central Asia, the Middle East, Eastern Europe, and the Balkans.
 This fusion establishes an unique and flavorful gastronomic experience.

-Lamb, beef, and chicken are staples, often grilled or stewed.
+Lamb, beef, and chicken are main components, often grilled or stewed.

 Eggplant, tomatoes, peppers, onions, zucchini, leafy greens.